Title Practical Course: Experimental Evaluation of modern Computing Systems and Accelerators (IN0012, IN2106, IN2397, IN4294)

 What you will learn from this course ?

 The LRZ recently started building a testbed environment with novel architectures and accelerators called BEAST (Bavarian Energy, Architecture and Software Testbed).
 This will help in shaping future large LRZ systems (such as successors of SuperMUC-NG).
-In this lab you will have hands on experience on the BEAST testbed.
+In this lab you will gain hands on experience on the BEAST testbed.

-- explore various features of novel technology on the node level.
+- explore various features of novel technology on the node level,

-- learn about node level performance optimizations.
+- learn about node level performance optimizations,

-- attend to vendor talks on their newest hardware.
+- attend to vendor talks on their newest hardware,

-- learn various programming models on the node level for multicore CPUs and accelerators, such as OpenMP (for GPU), SIMD, synchronization
+- learn various programming models on the node level for multicore CPUs and accelerators, such as OpenMP (for GPU), SIMD, synchronization,

 Registration for the lab will happen via the matching system.

-- Good knowledge of C on Linux
+- Good knowledge of C or C++ on Linux

 - Understanding of terms in computer architecture: pipelining, SIMD, multi-core, SMT, TLB, processor caches, replacement policies (before registering in the matching system, ask yourself if you can explain these terms!)